Want to have a good night out without the hangover? Here are some tips that’ll improve your health and your hip pocket.

 - Join in community events such as FebFast or Dry July to keep you motivated.

-- Count your ‘standard drinks’ - to stay within the NHMRC guidelines.
+- Count your ‘standard drinks’ - to stay within the Australian guidelines to reduce health risks from drinking alcohol

 - Try a low-alcohol (or no-alcohol) beer, wine or spirit.